Hiscox Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 More about Hiscox

-Hiscox Ltd is a prominent company in the insurance industry, offering a range of insurance products and services.
-The company focuses on providing specialized insurance coverage to businesses and individuals, emphasizing tailored solutions for niche markets.
+Hiscox Ltd is a prominent insurance company that offers a range of insurance products and services, focusing on niche areas such as property, casualty, and specialty insurance.
+The company is known for its tailored insurance solutions and has a significant presence in both the UK and international markets.

 Technical Sentiment Signal: Strong Buy